dmahajan980/keyboard-navigation-notebook/README.md

 ## My experience with using keyboard for navigation

-Before I begin, I would like to clarify that I have been using keyboard shortcuts **from a very long time** for various utilities in the browser including the ones mentioned here for navigation.
+Before I begin, I would like to mention that I have been using keyboard shortcuts for a very long time for various utilities including the ones mentioned here for navigation.

 I started off by searching anything random on _[Google](https://google.com)_ from _Google Chrome_.
 I started tabbing (`Tab` / `Shift + Tab`) to navigate across the various search results.
 I noticed that the focused element had a blue outline which was same on other websites I opened.
 I repeated this for _Mozilla Firefox_ and it had also outlined (not blue though) the focused element.
 So, it seems that all browsers have some predefined outline style for the focused element.